Madam Speechwriter Cherise A. Williams

 Cherise’s Secret Chronicles

 Cherise is the wife of Dwaine Williams, daughter of Bishop Marshall and Pastor Verna J. Boatwright, and sister of vocal artist/mortician Marsha L. Boatwright.
-Cherise is the proud mother of two handsome sons: basketball player Dwaine Ahmad Williams: MVP 2016–2017, and aspiring author/violinist Malik Caron Williams.
+Cherise is the proud mother of two handsome sons: student athlete Dwaine Ahmad Williams: MVP 2016–2017, and student athlete/aspiring author Malik Caron Williams.

 Although Cherise stays busy, she always spends quality time with her family.
 Cherise takes life one day at a time and learns as new doors of opportunities open, keeping her visions in front of her as the Mighty Conqueror crowns her faithfulness with confidence and strength.